grafana/Grafana-Alloy-for-Beginners/README.md

 }
 ```
 - The trace spans get sent to the `otelcol.receiver.otlp` component.
-grpc and http  endpoints are standard ports that are listening for OTLP spans (4317 and 4318 are standarrd default ports).
+grpc and http  endpoints are standard ports that are listening for OTLP spans (4317 and 4318 are standard default ports).
-- The traces are then sent to `otelcol.processor.batch` component and the `otelcol.conenctor.spanlogs` component
+- The traces are then sent to `otelcol.processor.batch` component and the `otelcol.connector.spanlogs` component

+*Create an `otelcol.processor.batch` component*
 ```
 otelcol.processor.batch "default" {
     send_batch_size = 1000